withastro/docs/src/pages/en/guides/markdown-content.md

 You can also pass the `--drafts` flag when running `astro build` to build draft pages!
 :::

+### Escaping special characters

+Certain characters have a special meaning in Markdown and MDX.
+You may need to use a different syntax if you want to display them.
+To do this, you can use [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) for these characters instead.

+For example, to prevent `<` being interpreted as the beginning of an HTML element, write `&lt;`.
+Or, to prevent `{` being interpreted as the beginning of a JavaScript expression in MDX, write `&lcub;`.

 ### Variables and Components

 :::caution[Deprecated]